onflow/cadence/docs/language.md

 ## Built-in Functions

-### Transaction information
+### Block and Transaction Information

+To get the addresses of the signers of a transaction, use the `address` field of each signing `AuthAccount` that is passed to the transaction's `prepare` block.

-There is currently no built-in function that allows getting the address of the signers of a transaction, the current block number, or timestamp.
+There is currently no built-in function that allows getting the current block number, or timestamp.
 These are being worked on.

 ### `panic`